Best Fastpacking Packs of 2026

 Harness Styles

-The best fastpacking packs have three main harness styles: running vest style, traditional S-strap backpack style, and hybrid fastpacking style.
-We recommend running vest-style harnesses for the closest, most secure fit because they usually run better than other harness styles.
-They have little to no padding and hug the body like a harness on a running vest.
+The best fastpacking packs have three main harness styles: running vest, traditional S-strap backpack, and hybrid.
+We recommend running vest-style harnesses for the closest, most secure fit, as we’ve found they usually run better than other harness styles.
+They have little to no padding in the front straps and hug the body like a harness on a running vest.

-Traditional S-strap backpack-style harnesses are what you find on daypacks and backpacking packs.
-They are usually heavily padded to accommodate heavy loads and are designed for walking, not running.
-Some are comfortable for running but typically don’t fit as securely and often don’t breathe, as well as running vest-style harnesses.
+Traditional S-strap backpack-style harnesses are found on daypacks and backpacking packs.
+They are usually heavily padded to accommodate heavy loads for walking, not running.
+Some are comfortable for running but typically don’t fit as securely and often don’t breathe as well as running vest-style harnesses.

-Hybrid fastpacking harnesses are pretty much a blend of the two.
+Hybrid fastpacking harnesses combine the two.
 Imagine a wider, lightly padded S-strap for a better body-contouring fit and secure ride.
-Many fastpacks in the cottage industry world, such as the Red Paw Packs Flatiron 28L, are made with this style of straps.
+Many fastpacks in the cottage industry, such as the Red Paw Packs Flatiron 28L, feature this style of straps.
+The Hyperlite Mountain Gear Aero 28 also has a hybrid vest-style strap system.

 Best Fastpacking Packs - Red Paw Packs Flatiron 28L fastpacking Colorado Meghan Hicks

-iRunFar’s Meghan Hicks using the Red Paw Packs Flatiron 28L on an eight-day fastpacking trip in Colorado.
+iRunFar’s Meghan Hicks uses the Red Paw Packs Flatiron 28L on an eight-day fastpacking trip in Colorado.
 Photo: iRunFar/Eszter Horanyi

 Fit, Adjustability, and Comfort

-You hardly know it’s there when you’re wearing a high-performing running vest.
-It conforms to and moves with your body and places your water, snacks, and other items exactly where you want them.
-The best fastpacking packs are the ones that do the same thing.
+When you wear a high-performing running vest, you hardly know it’s there.
+The vest conforms to and moves with your body, and gives you easy access to water, snacks, and other items you need while on the move.
+The best fastpacking packs do the same thing.

 While this sounds simple, creating the sort of pack that will perform like this with loads of 15 pounds inside it is actually difficult.
 It’s challenging for manufacturers to nail the physics of getting tarps, sleeping bags, and several days of food to travel with you comfortably as you run.
 A fastpack must offer the basic fit and adjustability that allows you to wear it with little to no discomfort all day — and sometimes all night if you’re really getting after it!
-Our testers found that the Red Paw Packs Flatiron 28L could carry heavy loads comfortably while still staying in place while running.
+Our testers found that the Red Paw Packs Flatiron 28L could comfortably carry heavy loads and stayed in place while running.
+We also turned to the Hyperlite Mountain Gear Aero 28 when we needed to carry heavier loads through challenging terrain.

-When looking for a fastpack, you first want to check for a manufacturer’s sizing chart and fit recommendations.
+It’s important to check the manufacturer’s sizing chart and fit recommendations when looking for a fastpack.
 Some companies offer sizing that matches t-shirt sizes, while others size their fastpacks based on torso length.
-Next, it’s good to peruse online reviews of the pack to see how other users rate the sizing.

-After that, look for the features that give the pack some adjustability, be it through lengthening and shortening the waistbelt, shoulder straps, or chest straps or through moving the waistbelt up or down to accommodate various torso lengths.
+After that, look for features that give the pack some adjustability, be it through lengthening and shortening the waistbelt, shoulder straps, or chest straps, or by moving the waistbelt or chest straps up or down to accommodate various torso lengths.
 While adjustability in each feature adds weight to the pack, it allows you to create a tailored fit.

-Lastly, to create a comfortable fastpack, be mindful of how you pack it.
+To be comfortable, a fastpack needs to be packed well.
 Because these packs are generally quite simple and don’t have a significant structure, they can conform to what you put in them and your body.
 It’s the latter that we’re seeking for comfortable running all day.
+Some packs, like the Hyperlite Mountain Gear Aero 28, have a built-in back pad, while the Gossamer Gear Kumo 36 Superlight Backpack has a pocket that allows you to use a sleeping pad or similar to create a back pad if you need it.

-Some specific tips: Placing something soft like your sleeping bag or puffy jacket next to your back inside the pack will help it conform to your back.
-Also, we recommend placing denser items — most likely your food bag — in the middle of the pack and close to your back, surrounded by less dense items.
+When it comes to packing, placing something soft, like your sleeping bag or puffy jacket, next to your back inside the pack will help it conform to your back.
+We also recommend placing denser items — most likely your food bag — in the middle of the pack and close to your back, surrounded by less dense items.
 Everyone’s preferences and bodies are unique, though, so get comfortable with shifting things around to see what feels good for you!

 External Storage and Pocket Access

-We love fastpacks with pockets.
+We love fastpacks with plenty of pockets.
 They help you divide up the elements of your fastpacking trip, making things like your phone, a map, or snacks easily accessible.
 However, pockets also add weight, so not all fastpacks are flush with multiple compartments.
-We’ve tried to choose packs for this guide with a good balance of accessible external storage, comfort, and low weight.
+We chose packs for this guide that have a good balance of accessible external storage, comfort, and low weight.

 Internal Storage Volume

 The larger your pack’s internal volume, the longer your trips can be.
 Because it’s pretty large, one of our testers took the Redpaw Packs Flatiron 28L on an eight-day trip through Colorado’s San Juan Mountains.
 Other testers used the Ultimate Direction Fastpack 40 — the most voluminous pack on our list — on a long desert-to-mountain excursion in southern Utah.
-They needed the volume because bears are present in that area, and bear canisters are required for parts of the Needles District of Canyonlands National Park.
-Larger volume packs will accommodate bear canisters, ultralight packrafts, or bulky but light winter gear.
+They needed the volume because their trip required carrying a bear canister, which was large and unwieldy.
+Larger volume packs will also accommodate ultralight packrafts and bulky winter gear.
 Choose the volume of your fastpack according to the type and duration of your intended trips.

 Pack Shape

-Fastpacks come in various shapes and sizes, like running vests or traditional hiking backpacks.
+Fastpacks come in various shapes and sizes, just like running vests or traditional hiking backpacks.
 Some, like the Red Paw Flatiron 28L pack, are the simplest possible tube shape.
-This pack doesn’t have a specific design or customized shape to sit nicely on your back and can start to barrel if you don’t pack carefully, with softer things against your back.
+This pack doesn’t have a specific design or customized shape to sit nicely on your back, and it can start to barrel if you don’t pack it carefully with softer items against your back.

 Others, like the Ultimate Direction Fastpack 40, are more engineered for a precision fit.
-Packs like this are shaped to sit at a specific place on your back and usually make for a better running pack.
+Packs like this are shaped to sit at a specific place on your back and are usually better when it comes to running.
+The back panel of the Hyperlite Mountain Gear Aero 28 made it one of the more structured packs in this guide.

 Weight

-Traveling quickly over rugged terrain will be most enjoyable with pack weights below 15 pounds, or ideally more like 10 pounds.
-To keep your overall weight low, you must consider the weight of every item, including the fastpack itself.
+Traveling quickly over rugged terrain is most enjoyable with pack weights below 15 pounds, or ideally around 10 pounds.
+To keep the overall weight low, the weight of every item needs to be considered, including the fastpack itself.

-In general, heavier materials will give you a more durable pack, but this isn’t as true as it used to be.
-Materials like EPL Ultra, for example, weigh as little as 2.92 ounces/square yard and are many times more durable than most materials weighing three times as much.
+In general, heavier materials make a more durable pack, but this isn’t as true as it used to be.
+Materials like EPL Ultra, for example, weigh as little as 2.92 ounces/square yard and are many times more durable than most materials that weigh three times as much.

-The best fastpacking packs rely primarily on a precise fitting harness for comfort, and often, less material results in a more comfortable pack, so it’s not difficult to construct very light fastpacks.
-Packs like the Pa’lante Packs Joey prove this to be true that packs don’t have to be heavy to be comfortable.
+The best fastpacking packs rely primarily on a precise-fitting harness for comfort.
+Less material often results in a more comfortable pack, so it’s not difficult to construct very light fastpacks.
+Packs like the Pa’lante Packs Joey prove this.
+Packs don’t have to be heavy to be comfortable.

-Fastpacks get heavy when manufacturers put too many features on them.
-The Ultimate Direction Fastpack 40 is an example of a pack that is trying to help the user organize every little item and increase accessibility by adding zippers but, in the process, is losing sight of the soul of fastpacking: minimalism and efficiency.
+Fastpacks become heavy when manufacturers add too many features.
+The Ultimate Direction Fastpack 40 is an example of a pack that tries to help the user organize every little item and increase accessibility by adding zippers, but, in the process, loses sight of minimalism and efficiency.

-So, when shopping for a fastpack, choose one that balances features/organization and minimalism.
+When shopping for a fastpack, choose one that balances features and organization with a minimalist design.
 Again, the Pa’lante Packs Joey is a case in point.
 It’s made from durable materials, fits comfortably, runs well, and is very light.

 Best Fastpacking Packs - Ultimate Direction Fastpack 30 fastpacking Utah Meghan Hicks